Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 DON'T RESTRICT YOUR PRACTICE MATERIALS

 Don’t restrict your practice materials.
-Whilst official sample materials for the TARA (once released) will be the most accurate way to familiarise yourself with the test, there are plenty of other resources on which you can draw.
+Whilst official sample materials for the TARA are the most accurate way to familiarise yourself with the test, there are plenty of other resources on which you can draw.
 As per the list in the above section, try looking into various other critical thinking and reasoning admissions tests, such as the TSA or certain sections of the LNAT and/or UCAT.

 COLLABORATION